 Add the cashews into a small bowl and cover with the boiling water.
 Soak for 1 hour, then drain.

 Add all of the cashew cream ingredients into a food processor and process until smooth.
 Add enough milk to get desired smooth consistency.

-To make the cilantro lime brown rice, combine the brown rice, minced garlic, low sodium chicken broth, sea salt, and freshly squeezed lime juice in a deep stock pot and bring to a simmer.
+To make the cilantro lime brown rice, combine the brown rice, low sodium chicken broth, sea salt, and freshly squeezed lime juice in a deep stock pot and bring to a simmer.

 Cook until the liquid is completely absorbed by the rice and the rice is tender, about 25-30 minutes.
 Then, toss in freshly chopped cilantro and stir to combine.

 Reduce heat from 425 degrees F to 350 degrees F once the sweet potatoes are done, and line another rimmed baking sheet with parchment paper.

 Combine the ingredients for the pepitas in a small mixing bowl.
 Mix until fully combined, and then spread over the prepared baking sheet.